gjpstrain/UoM_reproducible_thesis_template/README.md

 ## Quirks

- - Due to the fonts used, LuaLatex must be used to compile.
+ - Due to the fonts used, LuaTex must be used to compile.
  - If you use TinyTex like me, you will need to additionally install the `luatex85` package.
 Overleaf might need you to select this option via the menu.
  - Biber (not BibLatex) must also be used.
 Overleaf does this automatically, but I had to specify this for TinyTex.